-2.5.2 When identifying DNA types in a mixture that are more likely from minor contributors, the robustness of the DNA profile should be taken into consideration in evaluating and interpreting a DNA profile.
+When identifying DNA types in a mixture that are more likely from minor contributors, the robustness of the DNA profile should be taken into consideration in evaluating and interpreting a DNA profile.
 As results approach the stochastic range (e.g. 200 RFU for Identifiler Plus), peak height ratios of less than 30% may be observed.
 Based on the increased imbalance expected with lower levels of DNA, loci where the tallest peak is less than or equal to 350rfu should not be used to determine major/minor contributor DNA types.
 In some mixtures where the majority of the types detected are stochastic level and only a few DNA types are above 350rfu, analysts may determine that assigning major vs minor alleles should not be done due to the low level of the data.
-Evaluation of mixtures of DNA from five or more people for types more likely from minor contributors should be performed with caution as the SDPD validation studies do not include data on these.

-2.6 Documenting Assumptions
+2.7 Documenting Assumptions